 I have been building software for about half my life, and professionally for almost a decade.
 I have been involved in all aspects of building software, from initial planning, to legacy maintenance.
 I have been heavily involved in Fusionbox’s security policies and internal practices.
 Outside of work, I like to spend my summers building trails with Volunteers for Outdoor Colorado, a group that is funded by one of our clients, the Colorado Lottery.

 I started programming while I was in school for mechanical engineering.
 I learned that developing software was something that I had a knack for and was very interested in pursuing.
 Following that interest led me to pursue a master’s degree that focused on computational modeling.
 Throughout my time in graduate school I freelanced as a Python software developer.
 Since then I have been developing websites with Django.
 In every project I not only find a new and exciting technical challenge, but I also strive to put myself in the client’s shoes, and create a product that we can both be proud of.

-As a UX designer, I’m driven to understand the journey my users go through when interacting with the products I create.
-I gravitated to UX via my love of problem-solving and passion for storytelling.
+I gravitated toward design via my love of problem solving and passion for storytelling.
 As a product designer, I work at the nexus of user experience, client vision, and business goals.
-I craft designs that integrate user needs into the greater product vision and allow for the creation of engaging and intuitive products while prioritizing authentic communication, deep understanding, and collaborative problem-solving.
+I craft designs that integrate user needs into the broader product vision and allow for the creation of engaging and intuitive products while prioritizing authentic communication, deep understanding, and collaborative problem-solving.